 In a career, already full of memorable performances, Suriya’s greatest performance undoubtedly came in Vaaranam Aayiram, re-uniting him with director Gautham Vasudev Menon, post Kaakha Kaakha.
 Playing a dual role of father and son, he is simply brilliant in the film, especially as the father.
 His body language, mannerisms, soft-spoken, warm nature are all beautifully done.
 Suriya carries off the different ages of both his characters beautifully, the father from college days to middle age to old age and the son from his teens to his 30s.
 He rarely hits a false note in the entire film as both his characters go through a varied range of looks and emotions.
 It is one of the great performances in mainstream Tamil cinema and has deservedly won Suriya the Vijay Award, the Tamil Nadu State Film Award (Special Prize) for Best Actor and the Filmfare Award for Best Tamil Actor.
 The film itself won the National Award for Best Tamil Film.

 Suriya’s Hindi Debut, Rakht Charita -2 (Rattha Charithram in Tamil, Rakta Charitra – 2 in Telugu), saw him garner fine reviews yet again for his work as he plays Paritala Ravi’s nemesis, Suri, who masterminds Ravi’s death from jail.
-Suriya has dubbed for himself in the Hindi version as well and done a reasonably good job though the discomfort with Hindi does show in places.
+Suriya dubbed for himself in the Hindi version as well and did a reasonably good job though the discomfort with Hindi does show at places.
 The Tamil version sees a more fluid performance from him and his dubbling and voice modulation here in expertly capturing the emotions of his character in his own language is simply superb and adds layers to his performance.
-The films, however, have been let downs to say the least.
+The films, however, were let downs to say the least.

-As have been Suriya’s subsequent films, 7aum Arivu (2011), Maattrraan (2012), Singam II (2013) and Anjaan (2014).
+As have been Suriya’s subsequent films, 7aum Arivu (2011), Maattrraan (2012), Singam II (2013), Anjaan (2014) and Massu Engira Masilamani (2015).
 Of all of these hugely budgeted films, at least Singam II, in spite of being a disappointing follow up to its predecessor, did well at the box-office, while the others made little headway at the ticket counter.
+24 (2106), where he played a triple role including the villain, which was highly praised, was a comparatively better film but failed at the Tamil box-office.
+It scored in its Telugu version giving Suriya that much needed breather.

-Suriya is poised at the peak of his career today.
-One hopes he now picks the right scripts and projects that go beyond standard commerical fare and also do justice to his ample histrionic ability.
-Especially since current Tamil cinema is doing some extremely innovative and exciting work within the mainstream format much as Malayalam cinema in the 1980s and early 1990s.
+Suriya is poised at the peak of his career as an actor today.
+One hopes he picks the right scripts and projects that go beyond standard commerical fare and also do justice to his ample histrionic ability.
+One film of his that fans and cinephiles are looking forward to is his teaming with Vetri Maaran, Vaadivaasal, expected to release in 2022.

 Suriya has also dubbed for Abhishek Bachchan in the Tamil version of Guru and for Aamir Khan in the Tamil avatar of Taare Zameen Par.